D-techPro/Android-Forensic-Analysis/README.md

 perpetrators.\
 **•	Artifacts:** web histories, web cookies, web search were also collected this helps to know the tress of web visited by this perpetrator, and the type of search conducted.

+**2. Examination:** Following the secure collection of data, the examination phase involved a meticulous and systematic processing of the acquired digital evidence to identify and extract information pertinent to the investigation.
+This phase was characterized by:

+**•	Data Carving and Recovery:** Advanced data carving techniques were employed to recover deleted files or fragments of files from unallocated space on acquired disk images.
+This was crucial for uncovering hidden or intentionally removed evidence.

+**•	Targeted Keyword Searches:** Extensive keyword searches were conducted across all acquired data.
+Keywords included the name of the fake website, specific cryptocurrency names mentioned in the scam, known aliases of perpetrators, victim names, and terms commonly associated with investment schemes (e.g., 'ROI', 'guaranteed returns', 'withdrawal').

+**•	File System and Metadata Analysis:** A detailed analysis of file system metadata, including creation, modification, and access timestamps, was performed to reconstruct the chronological sequence of events.
+This helped in understanding when specific files were created, accessed, or altered, providing insights into the perpetrators' activities.